 PBS has a great lesson plan that attempts to teach kids about the relationship between happiness and consumer goods.

-In other words…things do not always make us happy, and we can be happy without adding more things into our life.
+In other words…things do not always make us happy, and we can be happy without adding more things into our lives.

 They then work in groups to sort their ideas into various corners, such as needs vs. wants, things that make us happy vs. things that cost money, etc.